scikit-hep/uproot3/README.rst

 Parallel processing
 """""""""""""""""""

 Just as caching must be explicit in uproot, parallel processing must be explicit as well.
 By default, every read, decompression, and array construction is single-threaded.
-To enable parallel processing, pass a Python 3 executor.
+To enable parallel processing, pass in a Python 3 executor.

-If you're using Python 2, install the backport.
+To use executors in Python 2, install the backport.

 .. code-block:: bash